MerginMaps/docs/src/manage/project-advanced.md

 :::

 ### Delete a project using the Mergin Maps plugin
-Using the <QGISPluginName />, you can delete a Mergin Maps project either locally on your PC or on the Mergin Maps server.
+Using the <QGISPluginName />, you can delete a <MainPlatformName /> project either locally on your PC or on the <MainPlatformName /> server.
 To be able to delete the project on the server, you need to first delete the files locally.

-1. In QGIS, go to the **Mergin Maps** in the Browser panel
+1. In QGIS, go to the **<MainPlatformName />** in the Browser panel
 2. Right-click on the project name and select **Remove locally**.
 This will remove the project from your PC.
-The project will be still available on the Mergin Maps server.
+The project will be still available on the <MainPlatformName /> server.
 You will be able to download the project again.
    ![remove project locally](./plugin-project-delete.png)

 3. Right-click on the project name again and select **Remove from server** option.
-This will remove the Mergin Maps project completely.
+This will remove the <MainPlatformName /> project completely.
    ![remove project locally](./plugin-project-delete-from-server.png)

 ::: danger